 - consumer support – firms should provide a level of support that meets consumers’ needs throughout their relationship with the firm, enabling consumers to realise the benefits of the products and services they buy and ensure that they are supported when they want to pursue their financial objectives.

 The Consumer Duty is underpinned by the concept of reasonableness.
 This is an objective test.
-It means the rules must be interpreted in line with the standard that could reasonably be expected of a prudent firm (a) carrying on the same activity in relation to the same product or service and (b) with the necessary understanding of the needs and characteristics of its customers based on the needs and characteristics of an average customer.
+It means the rules must be interpreted in line with the standard that could reasonably be expected of a prudent firm carrying on the same activity in relation to the same product and taking appropriate account of the needs and characteristics of its customers based on the needs and characteristics of retail customers in the relevant target market or of individual customers as the context requires.

 In short, the message from the FCA is that the new rules will set higher standards and be backed up with assertive supervisory and enforcement action.
 This aligns with the FCA’s focus on being more assertive, innovative and adaptable in its regulatory approach.